Business plan – Executive Summary

-1) Dumfries and Galloway Housing Partnership (DGHP) has produced this Business Plan to set out our mission and values, alongside our objectives, plans and resources for the future.
-The Plan takes account of the Scottish Housing Regulator’s 2015 “Recommended Practice” on business planning.
+Dumfries and Galloway Housing Partnership (DGHP) has produced this Business Plan to set out our mission and values, alongside our objectives, plans and resources for the future.
+Referred to as The Plan hereafter, it takes account of the Scottish Housing Regulator’s 2015 Recommended Practice on business planning.

-- Investing more than £150 million in our tenants’ homes
+- Investing millions in our tenants’ homes

 - Attracting high levels of investment to the region, benefiting Dumfries and Galloway’s economy as well as the tenants and local communities we serve

 - Incorporating innovative energy efficiency solutions in our investment and development work, to reduce fuel poverty and reduce carbon emissions